emberjs/rfcs/text/0860-ember-data-request-service.md

 and feature-set that this shift brings will –over the course of the few years prior to full removal– prove to users that the Adapter and Serializer world is no longer the best paradigm for their applications.

+### Typescript Support

+Although EmberData has not more broadly shipped support for Typescript, experimental types will be shipped specifically for the RequestManager package.
+We can do this because the lack of entanglement with the other packages affords us the ability to more safely ship this subset of types while the others are still incomplete.

+Types for other packages will eventually be provided but we will not rush them at this time.

 ## How we teach this